-AmTrust International Underwriters Designated Activity Company ("AIU") is a non-life insurance company headquartered in Dublin, with branches in Sweden, Italy and France.
+AmTrust International Underwriters Designated Activity Company ("AIU") is a non-life insurance company headquartered in Dublin, with branches in France, Italy, and Sweden.

-AIU writes multiple lines of business across the EU, EEA and the USA.
-Its primary lines of business during 2020 were medical malpractice, commercial credit, warranty, payment protection insurance, mortgage and accident and health.
+AIU writes multiple lines of business across the EEA, the USA and other countries.
+Its primary lines of business during 2021 were mortgage, commercial credit, warranty, payment and income protection insurance, accident and health, medical malpractice, professional liability and property.